tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=db8381ab-1659-49e9-b5fc-ebb844c66944&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="A1, A2, anb A3: The Proposal" style="border: 1px solid #464646;" class="center" allowfullscreen allow="autoplay" alt= "Title screen for video.">
 </iframe>
-This video was created for ROM2 but is still relevant for ROM3.
+We created this video for ROM2, but it is still relevant for ROM3.
 :::

 The Proposal Overview has three parts: